Generic Name: pregabalin (pre GAB a lin)

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of pregabalin on the baby.

-This medication can decrease sperm count and may affect fertility in men (your ability to have children).
-In animal studies, Lyrica CR also caused birth defects in the offspring of males treated with this medicine.
+Lyrica CR can decrease sperm count and may affect fertility in men (your ability to have children).
+In animal studies, this medicine also caused birth defects in the offspring of males treated with this medicine.
 However, it is not known whether these effects would occur in humans.
 Ask your doctor about your risk.

 How should I take Lyrica CR?